auvipy/cell/docs/getting-started/hello-world-example.rst

 For getting results back and invoking methods synchronously check :ref:`Getting a result back section`

 The basic Actor API expose three more methods for sending a message:
- * :py:meth:`~.actors.Actor.send` - sends synchronously to a particular actor instance
+ * :py:meth:`~.actors.Actor.send` - sends to a particular actor instance
  * :py:meth:`~.actors.Actor.throw` - sends to an actor instance of the same type
  * :py:meth:`~.actors.Actor.scatter` - sends to all actor instances of the same type